latifkabir/n3He_Soft/README.md

 Software for the n3He Experiment
 ==================================
-This is my backup reporitory for my developed software for the n3He experiment at SNS.
+This is the official reporitory for any developed software for the [n3He experiment at SNS][1].
 This repository is divided into several sub directories based on the category:
 * n3HeDAQ --- Contains software for the n3He DAQ.
 * libn3he --- Contains the analysis library for the n3He experiment.